 For children, toys and fun go hand in hand.
-But some toys can pose dangers, and it is important for parents to consider carefully what their children play with.
+But some toys can pose dangers, making it important for parents to consider carefully what their children play with.

-In 2007, the U.S. Consumer Product Safety Commission (CPSC) estimated that there were about 170,100 toy-related injuries to children under the age of 15 treated in hospital emergency departments.
-Most of these incidents involve cuts, eye injuries, and bruises.
-Toys have also caused death among children, including airway blockage from small toys, drowning, and motor vehicle-related injuries during play.
+In 2012, the U.S. Consumer Product Safety Commission (CPSC) estimated that about 192,000 toy-related injuries to children under the age of 15 were treated in hospital emergency departments.
+Most of these incidents involved:

 After children have opened new toys, immediately remove the plastic packaging to prevent suffocation.
-Cords and strings should also be kept out of reach because of the risk of strangulation.
+Keep cords and strings out of reach because of the risk of strangulation.
 Children will often try to play with anything they can reach if you let them.
-You should also inspect toys for quality and durability and explain to your child how the toy is to be used.
+You should also inspect toys for quality and durability and explain to your child how to use the toy.

 Toys are sometimes recalled for safety concerns.
 Information about recalled toys and other products is posted at http://www.recalls.gov/.
 If you discover that a toy you own has been recalled, return it to the manufacturer or throw it away.
 Do not try to fix it, keep it, or give it away.

-Paint and plastic parts of toys can include lead, particularly if they are manufactured outside of the United States.
+Paint and plastic parts of toys can include lead, especially if they are made outside of the United States.
 Because children like to put toys in their mouths, this can be a source of lead exposure, which can cause very serious health problems.
-Check the http://www.recalls.gov/ website to find out about recalls of toys with lead.
+Check Recalls.gov to find out about recalls of toys with lead.

 Gary A Smith, MD, DrPH